Patient0/ChessPuzzle/README.md

 This is a haskell program that solves "8 Queens" type puzzles.

+I wrote it over a weekend as part of a job interview.

 It is my first serious effort written in Haskell, so please excuse me for anything that's horrible!

 Any comments or suggestions on improving it are very welcome.